openstack-attic/identity-api/openstack-identity-api/v3/src/markdown/identity-api-v3.md

         }
     }

-The entity `links` section of a response using the `effective` query string also contains, for entities that are included by virtue of group memebership, a url that can be used to access the membership of the group.
+The entity `links` section of a response using the `effective` query string also contains, for entities that are included by virtue of group membership, a URL that can be used to access the membership of the group.

 ### Policies